 Should You Rent a Car or Use a Taxi in Niue?

-Niue doesn’t present many options when it comes to getting around, just see our 6 Types of Transport in Niue to get an idea.
-Aside from airport transfers through your accommodation or hoping you’ll meet some friendly fellow travellers who will give you a lift, your only options for seeing the stunning natural attractions around the island of Niue is by renting a car or taking the island’s one taxi called “The Taxi”.
+Niue doesn’t present many options for getting around; see our 5 Types of Transport in Niue to get an idea.
+Aside from airport transfers through your accommodation or hoping you’ll meet some friendly fellow travellers who will give you a lift, your only options for seeing the stunning natural attractions around the island of Niue are renting a car or renting a bicycle or electric bike.
 But which one is better?
-Should you rent a car or use a taxi in Niue?
+Should you rent a car or a bicycle in Niue?
 We go through the pros and cons of both.

-Why Rent a Car or Use a Taxi?
+Why Rent a Car or Rent a Bicycle?

-Niue’s attractions are spread throughout the island’s 64km (40-mile) circular road, which would be a shame to miss because you don’t have a car.
-But, if road tripping around the island is simply not your thing, then other transport like The Taxi can at least take you to some highlights.
+Niue’s attractions are spread throughout the island’s 64 km (40 mi) circular road, which would be a shame to miss because you don’t have your own transport.
+With that, you’ll probably want to hire either a bicycle or a car.
 In short…

 Rent a Car if…

-… You want to see as much of Niue as possible, including most of its sea tracks, swimming spots and try tours located around the island.
+… You want to see as much of Niue as possible as quickly and conveniently as possible, including most of its sea tracks, swimming spots and try tours located around the island.
 And/or you might want to rent a car if you’re staying outside of Alofi and want to be able to make your way to town for the restaurants and tours departing there.

 Should You Rent a Car or Use a Taxi in Niue?(c) niuepocketguide.com